mistermicheels/learning-notes/architecture-design/Deployable-components.md

 -   People working on these components must make sure that the components stay compatible in both directions
     -   If A -> B -> C -> A, any new version of A must be compatible with a version of C which is compatible with that new version of A
+    -   Loss of freedom regarding when to update to new versions of dependencies
+    -   Breaking changes require careful coordination
 -   Difficult to test your component in isolation because your dependencies also depend on the changes you make
 -   Depending on your build system, circular dependencies between components might make it hard or even impossible to actually build the components
     -   If you need a built version of all your dependencies before you can build your component, you get a chicken and egg situation where your component cannot be built before building its dependencies but your dependencies can also not be built before building your component